-British Columbia is located in the west of Canada on the Pacific Ocean.
-Escape to one of the many islands or the Sunshine Coast to sample water sports or try your hand at fishing on the Campbell River.
-The mild weather also makes British Columbia travel perfect to explore the number of national parks and wildlife hotspots.
-And with increased sunshine on The Gulf Islands, the beaches are not to be missed.
+Located in the west of Canada on the Pacific Ocean, British Columbia is a province of unmatched natural beauty.
+Escape to one its many islands to watch bears roaming in ancient forests, or head to the east coast of Vancouver Island to try your hand at fishing on the Campbell River.
+The province's mild weather also makes its national parks prime for year-round exploration.
+And, on the sun-kissed Gulf Islands, the beaches are not to be missed.

 History and Culture

 Architecture, heritage and shopping galore can be found in Victoria, the current capital and political centre of British Columbia.
 Throughout this former British colony you can find museums depicting the history of the First Nations People.
 The Royal British Columbia Museum, University of British Columbia Museum of Anthropology and the Kwagiulth Museum are definitely worth a visit.